 The reviewer-first mindset: clean commits matter

-To set the stage, here’s an example of a PR with messy commits:
+Here’s a PR with messy commits:

 1: add user dashboard feature